legentz/ADM-HW4/README.md

 We also cleaned out locali and bagni to removed the + signs.

 ## Clustering on the Description Dataset
 Using the TFIDF to obtain the matrix used for this clustering.
 Here, we still implemented the MiniBatchKmeans since our data set was above 10K.
-We also used the loader library as found attached to load our dataset.
+We also used the loader library as found attached to load our dataset into memory.

 ## The wordcloud
 This was structured using the wordcloud module.
 The dataset was first preprocessed using the utils.py library as attached to the repository.